KishanGnanamani/TestR/README.md

 Some of these words **are double emphasized**

-this is an [example link] www.google.com
+this is a link www.google.com